Doctoral Degree Regulations

 The final examination is administered by a milestone examination committee of at least four qualified members of the graduate faculty, who must have at least two weeks to read and review the completed dissertation before the final examination (the dissertation defense).
 Many programs require a public seminar to present the dissertation’s content, in addition to the private, formal examination itself, at which only the candidate and the committee are present.
 An oral examination by the committee, of at least 90 minutes in duration, shall be focused primarily on the dissertation; however, any question may be asked in the candidate’s major field.
 The final examination may be in person or via remote videoconference, and all members must participate synchronously for the entire duration of the examination.

 Successful passing of the final examination, taking into account the dissertation itself and its oral defense, requires at least four affirmative votes and no more than one negative vote.
-The sole exception to this policy is that a negative vote cast by the chair or co-chair of the examining committee will mean a failure on the examination.
 A student who fails the final examination may be allowed to take it a second time, but no earlier than six months from the date of the first examination.
 Permission to take the second examination must be obtained from the dissertation advisor and the other examining committee members, as well as from the DGS and academic dean.
 The second examination must be administered by the same committee that conducted the first examination, and all votes must be positive to pass.
-A second failure renders the student ineligible to continue work for the PhD at Duke University.
+A second failure renders the student ineligible to pursue the PhD at Duke University.

 A student must be registered during the term when they take the final examination.
 The examination may occur during the break between terms if the student is registered for the terms before and after the break.